I Want To...

 As many as one in five people experiences chronic constipation, a condition that’s even more common in women as they get older.
 It’s something that can easily creep up on you if you’re not paying attention, with many factors, from diet to other health conditions, contributing to the problem.

-Linda Lee, M.D., director of the Johns Hopkins Integrative Medicine and Digestive Center, talks about constipation symptoms, causes and prevention, including when women should seek help from a doctor.
+Linda Lee, M.D., talks about constipation symptoms, causes and prevention, including when women should seek help from a doctor.

 Most people think constipation means not having frequent enough bowel movements.
 In reality, constipation is more complicated and more subtle than that, with a range of symptoms that you may not always recognize.